It’s always nice to welcome in the new year with a good tidy up and sort out but how do you declutter when you’re feeling overwhelmed?

 Don’t think big, think small.
 Don’t choose to declutter the whole kitchen at once, start with a drawer or a cupboard – the smaller area you choose the more thorough you can be which will create lasting results and be easier to maintain in the long run.
 Remember we’re only focusing on one area at a time and in short bursts.

 If you’re having trouble deciding on an area choose a place that has the biggest impact on your day to day life – Does the hallway stress you out when you come home to a pile of shoes/coats/toys?
 Does stuff fall out of the pots and pans cupboard when you’re trying to cook dinner?
 Can you not concentrate at your desk because it’s covered in paperwork?
-Pick a ‘pain point’ and work on that area, once it’s done it’ll be a little bit of stressed relieved from your everyday life.
+Pick a ‘pain point’ and work on that area, once it’s done it’ll be a little bit of stress relieved from your everyday life.

 Gather your supplies